tannerhorton/latitude_weather_web_visual/README.md

 No rows missing from the CSV data file (2 points)
 The table uses Bootstrap table class(es) (1 point)
-The table is responsive and stays inside a container when the page is reduced in size (2 points) The table has all 10 columns (The following columns must be included but may be in a different order or named differently: City_ID, City, Country, Date, Latitude, Longitude, Cloudiness, Humidity, Max Temperature, Wind Speed) (2 points)
+The table is responsive and stays inside a container when the page is reduced in size (2 points) The table has all 10 columns (The following columns must be included but may be in a different order or named differently: City_ID, City, Country, Date, Latitude, Longitude, Cloudiness, Humidity, Max Temperature, Wind Speed)
 The CSV data file used to produce the data page is included in the submission on GitHub in a Resourcesfolder (1 point) Navbar (16 points)
 To receive all points, your navbar must have all of the following